Done it All in Auckland Before? What About These?

 Book your tour with The Big Foody.

 Did you know there are more black sand beaches than Piha?
-Arguably they are more beautiful too, so it’s worth hopping in the car (or organising a trip with others in the backpacker Facebook Groups) or booking a shuttle, and taking a day trip to see them!
+Arguably they are more beautiful too, so it’s worth hopping in the car (or organising a trip with others in the New Zealand travel Facebook Groups) or booking a shuttle, and taking a day trip to see them!
 Find out more in Where to Find Black Sand Beaches in Auckland.

 Book your shuttle to Piha Beach with Trippys Shuttle Bus.